minimo6caracteres/tyron/README.md

 </div>

 ## The app: Tyron
 :zap: An eCommerce decentralized app to manage your account data when shopping online, securely and privately.
-Powered by self-sovereign identity, blockchain and web technologies, to give people the ownership of their data.
+Powered by self-sovereign identity, blockchain and web technologies, to give people sovereignty over their data.

 ## The organization: Pungtas
-:high_brightness: Registered in Denmark as a socioeconomic enterprise - [registeret socialøkonomisk virksomhed (RSV)](https://github.com/tyronNetwork/tyron/blob/master/partnerships%26compliance/files/incorporation.md) - with transaction [profits](#profits) funding projects that mitigate global warming.
+:high_brightness: Registered in Denmark as a socioeconomic enterprise - [registeret socialøkonomisk virksomhed (RSV)](https://github.com/pungtas/tyron/blob/master/partnerships%26compliance/files/incorporation.md) - with transaction [profits](#profits) funding projects that mitigate global warming.

 > Does it worry you how companies use your data?
-> **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies process our personal information.
+> **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies and third parties process our personal information.

 > But why do we need more data protection?
 And how Tyron could solve that?